 Oftentimes, the bereaved worry they may cry during the holidays.
 Of course, you will!
 It's completely appropriate under the circumstances.
 Let it out.
 Crying cleanses the soul.
-Tears are liquid grief.
-The shortest verse in the Scriptures simply says, "Jesus wept" (John 11:35).
-Jesus wept because he was sad that his dear friend Lazarus had died.
-Hey, if the Son of God needed a good cry, then maybe so do I. And maybe so do you, especially during the holidays.
-It's part of God's healing process and a normal human response to loss.
-So have a lot of Kleenex on hand.
+The shortest verse in the Scriptures simply says, "Jesus wept."
+Jesus wept because he was sad that his dear friend, Lazarus, had died.
+Hey, if the Son of God needs a good cry, then maybe I do as well... especially during the holidays!
+It's part of God's healing process and a normal human response to loss, so have a lot of Kleenex on hand.

-It is a great gift to let grieving people know that they don't have to be embarrassed by their tears around you, that they are welcome to cry with you.
-Maybe even a greater gift is to shed tears of your own over the loss of the person they love.
-Your tears reflect the value of the person who died and assures them that they are not alone in missing that person.
+It is a great gift to let grieving people know that they don't have to be embarrassed if they cry around you.
+Let them know they are welcome to cry with you.
+Maybe a greater gift is to shed tears of your own over the loss of the person they love.
+Your tears reflect the value of the person who died and it assures them that they are not alone in missing that person.